 When he first turned up in the Formula One paddock back in 2008, he looked more like an aspiring rock star with his blond hair and baggy jeans than a test driver.
 He can actually play the guitar, but he prefers to leave the live performances to someone else.
 Behind the cool exterior was a shy young man.
 He was only 19, but already had 13 years’ of experience as a racing driver.
 He started with go-karts at the age of 6, inspired by his father Bryan, who drove in various racing series.
 Brendon’s older brother Nelson, named after Nelson Piquet, was already ten when Brendon was allowed to join him for the first time.
 His older brother was faster, and Brendon still remembers the sleepless night that followed.
 “That was when I realised that I can’t lose.
 I want to win.
 In everything I do.”

 He had a Formula One contract up to and including 2013 – first as a tester for Red Bull Racing, and then for the Mercedes AMG Petronas Formula 1 Team.
 His simulator work was highly regarded, which the F1 teams used to cushion the restrictive test requirements.
 But a racing driver has to race.
-In 2012 he started his second career as a long distance racer.
-European Le Mans Series, Grand Am, 12 hours in Bathurst, 24 hours in Daytona and in Le Mans are races he has had under his belt for some time now.
-“There are so many great races left”, he says.
-“I am open for anything with four wheels and an engine.
+In 2012 he started his second career as a long distance racer, and what a career it’s been since then.
+Competing in the European Le Mans Series, Grand-Am, Bathurst 12 Hours, 24 Hours of Daytona and the 24 Hours of Le Mans all paved the way to the ultimate goal, “I am always open for anything with four wheels and an engine.
 But my goal and hope was that one day I would attract the attention of a manufacturer.
-The fact that it is Porsche, the most successful brand at Le Mans – it’s a dream come true.”
-The 24 hours of Le Mans is the most emotional race in the world for him: “It’s an emotional rollercoaster – I’ve never seen so many grown men with tears in their eyes.”
+The fact that it was Porsche, the most successful brand at Le Mans – was a dream come true.”
+The 24 hours of Le Mans is the most emotional race in the world for him: “It’s an emotional roller-coaster – I’ve never seen so many grown men with tears in their eyes.”